 What exactly is the ‘Boomerang Generation’ ?

 The Boomerang Generation is a term closely associated with millennial life.
-It describes those who have experienced independence for a period of time, but have now, for one reason or another, found themselves flying back to the family nest.
+It describes those who have experienced independence for a period of time, but have now found themselves flying back to the family nest.
 Returning home after university has become an increasingly common feature of graduate life.
 For many, it can be a difficult time, leaving one feeling as though they have reverted back to their former 18 year old existence.

 University is over, what now?

 But what if you aren’t going back to university?
 What if your family home is now your permanent address for the foreseeable months?
 This is the case for many graduates who find themselves returning home after university.
 Maybe you haven’t been able to secure a job yet, or you simply cannot afford the astronomical rent costs that have become a defining feature of 21st-century life.

 Whatever the reason is, this period of time can undoubtedly be a challenging one.
 Whilst at university you were the master of your own existence.
 You were able to arrive home at whatever time you pleased, you could wake up at whatever inhumane time of the day seemed fitting, and you could invite whoever you wanted to your house.

 No matter the relationship you have with your parents and other family members, home can feel like a remarkably freedom-less and claustrophobic environment in comparison to that of university.
 All too often, parents might return to old patterns of behaviour, treating you as your former younger self.
 You also might return to old habits, neglecting to wash those clothes and dishes that you might once have took responsibility for when living alone.
 With this in mind, returning home can be a breeding ground for the resurfacing of bad habits.
 In turn, this can lead to increased tensions.
 With this in mind, here are some top tips to ensure that the transition from university life to a home one, is as smooth and stress-free as possible.

 How to manage being back at home…